Economics Terms A-Z

 Good to know

 Understanding substitution and income effects is also useful in the theory of production when the price ratio between inputs changes.
-Indeed, as technology progresses and machines become cheaper or more efficient in terms of their output (greater output for the same cost) labour becomes a relatively expensive input.
+Indeed, as technology progresses and machines become cheaper or more efficient in terms of their output, labor becomes a relatively expensive input.
 Firms may thus seek to replace workers with machines (substitution effect; see also the article on elasticity of substitution).
-However if the technology has improved then the firms should also be more profitable (income effect) and workers can lobby for the creation of new or more enjoyable jobs!
+However if the technology has improved then the firms should also be more profitable (income effect) and workers can lobby for the creation of better jobs or higher pay!